tugga82/Toronto-Crime-Analysis_Machine_Learning/README.md

 To load the object from the file use load("capstonedataset.Rdata") in R

+The Major Crime Indicators categories are Assault, Break and Enter,  Auto Theft, Robbery and Theft Over (Excludes Homicides and Sexual Assaults).

 The techniques proposed

 A supervised prediction technique, namely, classification can be utilized to create a predictive model that can accurately predict the category of crimes in Toronto.
 The techniques will also cover to include pattern identification, prediction, and visualization.